therealexpertai/socialmedia-datamining/README.md

 TUTORIAL

-- download this package and unzip it on your local drive
+-	Download this package and unzip it on your local drive

-- head over to https://developer.expert.ai/ and register to the portal
+-	Head over to the [Developer Portal](https://developer.expert.ai/) and register

-- log in to your developer.expert.ai profile and click on the Developer menu (left side of the dashboard)
+-	Log in to your developer.expert.ai profile and click on the Developer menu (left side of the dashboard)

--	click on Studio and download the setup (Windows or Linux!!) or click on Download plugin for IntelliJ IDEA if you already have it
+-	Click on Studio and download the setup (Windows or Linux!!) or click on Download plugin for IntelliJ IDEA if you already have it

--	install the IDE (it's just a simple wizard)
+-	Install the IDE (it's just a simple wizard)

--	launch Studio and open this package folder from your local drive
+-	Launch Studio and open this package folder from your local drive

--	try it out, customize it and leave us feedback! ;)
+-	Try it out, customize it and leave us feedback! ;)